hereismari/tensorflow-maml/README.md

-# MAML reproduction using TensorFlow Eager mode
+# Reproduction of MAML using TensorFlow 1.10.0 and Eager Mode.

 Reproduction of MAML using TensorFlow 1.10.0 and Eager Mode.